gearjosh/next_round_trivia/README.md

 # Next Round Trivia
 ## A website for Next Round Trivia

-Built with HTML, CSS and vanilla JavaScript.
+Built with HTML, CSS, PHP and vanilla JavaScript.
 No libraries or frameworks were used here other than jQuery.
 Just pure, undiluted, original code, written by me.

 ### To-Do